anyaharter97/notes/git.md

 #### `rebase`
 * `git rebase -i HEAD~3` allows you to rebase the top 3 commits
     * Rebasing in interactive mode `-i` allows you to reorder, delete, edit and squash commits together
-* `git rebase master` from inside a branch applies your commits on top of the master (pull the master before this)
+* !! better to use merge `git rebase master` from inside a branch applies your commits on top of the master (pull the master before this)
 * `git rebase --abort` quits out of a rebase
 * `git rebase --continue` continues the next command in the rebase after you are done making changes
 * `git rebase -x "make && make check" origin/master` rebases the current branch on top of origin master and calls "make && make check" for every commit that is applied on top of master